RedCrewOS/api-sdk-creator-js/http-client/README.md

-The programming paradigm that best allows us to encapsulate a set of steps that operate over a small set of types is [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) (FP) as each step (or sub-step, or subsub-step) can be implemented as function that takes and returns one of our core SDK types.
-We can then use function composition to create a pipeline of steps where a request can be threaded through all the functions and become a response.
-Consequently this library exports the `HttpApiClient` type as a function type that takes a request and returns a response.
+The programming paradigm that best allows us to encapsulate a set of steps that operate over a small set of types is [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) (FP) as each step (or sub-step, or subsub-step) can be implemented as function that takes and returns one of our core SDK types, modifying the data in some way.
+We can then use function composition<sup>4</sup> to create a pipeline of steps where a request can be threaded through all the functions and become a response.
+Consequently, this library exports the `HttpApiClient` type as a function type that takes a request and returns a response.
 The `HttpApiClient` function type is the boundary between functions this library provides, and the specific parts of an SDK such as the host details/path structure for a request, or how to transform API data structures from/into an SDK/application domain model.
-However, as an abstraction it gives SDK developers a lot of power in being able to create and compose many functions of the correct function types together to form bigger SDK building blocks<sup>4</sup>.
+However, as an abstraction it gives SDK developers a lot of power in being able to create and compose many functions of the correct function types together to form bigger SDK building blocks.

 Thinking some more about creating a HTTP request, we can see that there are commonalities such as the transformation of application data into a request (path params, query params), adding